 Withdrawing from a class is not the same as dropping a class.
 The withdraw passing deadline is usually the week following midterms.
+The deadline is updated each semester and can be found at fhu.edu/dualenrollment/semester-deadlines.
 If you choose to withdraw from a course after the drop/add deadline but before the withdraw passing deadline, you will receive a W grade for that course.
-This W grade will not be averaged into your GPA, so it will not lower your GPA.
+This grade will not be averaged into your GPA, so it will not lower your GPA.
 However, you will still be financially liable for the tuition related to that course.
+If you paid for the course out-of-pocket, you will not receive a refund.